-The Star Trek Association of Towson, Inc. (STAT) is a Science Fiction fan organization founded in 1978 by approximately ten people who shared an interest in Star Trek.
+The STAT Club of Maryland is a Science Fiction fan organization, first founded in 1978 by approximately ten people who shared an interest in Star Trek.
 A year later, they held the first Shore Leave Convention, which attracted even more Star Trek enthusiasts to their group.
 The club grew.

-As time went on the interests of the club expanded to include the promotion of not only Star Trek, but also of science fact and other areas of science fiction.
+As time went on the interests of the club expanded to include the promotion of not only Star Trek and Star Wars but also of science fact and other areas of science fiction.
 Today, STAT has approximately fifty members residing primarily in the Baltimore-Washington DC corridor, but also including members in other parts of the mid-Atlantic region.

 Our membership is composed of many individuals practicing varied professions and careers, including, among others, school teachers, social and political scientists, astronomers, biologists, chemists, ecologists, psychologists, nurses, paramedics, public safety and law enforcement representatives, computer experts, writers, artists, secretaries, and clerical personnel, and representatives of business and management.
 The individual STAT members participating in our charitable projects and Shore Leave Convention serve as an all-volunteer staff.
 No individual STAT member receives personal profit from any STAT/Shore Leave activity.